Who is covered by the law?

 Employees who work for certain businesses or organizations (or "enterprises") are covered by the FLSA.
 These enterprises, which must have at least two employees, are:

-- businesses that make at least $500,000 from sales or other operations.
+- businesses that have an annual dollar volume from sales or business done of at least $500,000.
 You can look for this information online or by contacting your company's Human Resources department; or

 - hospitals, businesses providing medical or nursing care for residents, schools and preschools, and government agencies